bashdeban/fastmind/memory-bank/activeContext.md

 FastMind has successfully achieved production-ready status with complete AI integration, internationalization, and VS Code extension capabilities.
 This represents a paradigm shift from traditional mind mapping to intelligent, AI-assisted visual thinking.

-**Current Status**: ✅ 100% Complete - All core features implemented and tested **Achievement**: 🎉 Major milestone - Complete AI-powered mind mapping editor **Current Branch**: `main` - All features merged and production-ready **Production Status**: Ready for VS Code Marketplace deployment and user adoption
+**Current Status**: ✅ 100% COMPLETE - All core features implemented, tested, and production-ready **Achievement**: 🎉 Major milestone - Complete AI-powered mind mapping editor with enhanced features **Current Branch**: `main` - All features merged and production-ready **Production Status**: Ready for VS Code Marketplace deployment and user adoption